It’s time to discover one of the most fascinating and mysterious art style: the Ancient Egyptian Art

 That is fundamental to understand this style.
 Art was a religious tool useful to move to another level of life.
 Because of that vision, Egyptian Art portrayed an idealized, unrealistic view of the world.

 One of the best examples of how the world was idealized is the use of hierarchical proportions.
 The size of figures indicates their relative importance.
 The gods or the pharaoh are usually larger than other figures, after them there are high officials or tomb owners.
-At the smallest scale are servants, animals, trees and architectural details.
+At the smallest scale are servants, animals, trees and architectural details (click here to enjoy a beautiful example).

 As we can see in the picture above, another feature was to depict the figures with legs and head in profile, but the torso seen as from the front.